krahets/hello-algo/en/docs/chapter_greedy/fractional_knapsack_problem.md

 ### 1. &nbsp; Greedy strategy determination

 Maximizing the total value of the items in the knapsack essentially means maximizing the value per unit weight.
-From this, the greedy strategy shown below can be deduced.
+From this, the greedy strategy shown in Figure 15-5 can be deduced.

 1. Sort the items by their unit value from high to low.
 2. Iterate over all items, **greedily choosing the item with the highest unit value in each round**.